MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-terms-of-use-teams.md

 When you want to publish your bot so other Microsoft Teams users can access it, you need to provide the following information about your bot:

-- A link to a privacy statement that describes how you collect a user's data
+- A link to a compliant privacy statement
 - A link to the terms of use (TOU) for the bot
-- A link to the developer website for more information
+- A link to the developer's website for more information
 - The developer's name

 You should update each of these with your own information.
 See the Microsoft Teams documentation about [Privacy policy, terms of use, and support URLs](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist#privacy-policy-terms-of-use-and-support-urls) for some more ideas on what to include.